Sting

 Blue Turtles and a Solo Career

-It was Sting's fascination with Jung's work that indirectly led him to leave The Police and embark on a solo career.
-Once, while sunbathing on the beaches of Barbados, he had a dream in which four hypertrophied blue turtles barged into the musician's garden and wreaked havoc, destroying everything they touched.
-In the dream, Sting ran alongside them, rejoicing and aiding the destruction.
+Sting's fascination with Jung's work indirectly led him to leave The Police and launch his solo career.
+While sunbathing on Barbados beaches, he had a vivid dream where four massive blue turtles burst into his garden and wreaked havoc, destroying everything in their path.
+In the dream, Sting ran with them, reveling in and helping the destruction.

-Upon awakening, Sting realized that, firstly, this was perhaps the first dream he remembered so vividly, and secondly, that the blue turtles represented his dark side, which, according to Jung's concept, every artist has.
+When he woke up, Sting realized this was perhaps the first dream he remembered so clearly, and that the blue turtles represented his dark side—something Jung believed every artist possesses.

 I knew that the dark side of personality has a huge creative potential.
 But it goes hand in hand with destructive potential.
 The turtles suggested to me that I need to channel my 'demons' in the right direction.
 Not to destroy myself, as I had been doing before, but all my creativity, and start from scratch.

-So in 1984, Sting left The Police at the height of their popularity, hired little-known jazz musicians, and recorded his debut solo album "The Dream of the Blue Turtles", while simultaneously filing for divorce from his wife, whom he no longer wished to deceive.
-However, he had to endure uncomfortable moments explaining to his bandmates, followed by a large farewell tour with them.
+So in 1984, Sting left The Police at their peak, hired relatively unknown jazz musicians, and recorded his debut solo album "The Dream of the Blue Turtles" while simultaneously filing for divorce from his wife—he could no longer live the lie.
+But first, he had to face the awkward task of breaking the news to his bandmates, then endure a massive farewell tour.

 Cover of Sting's debut solo album